A----/highcharts-export-clientside/README.md

 Additionally, it provides a common interface between the official export module and `export-csv`.

+## Documentation

+Want to give it a try in your project?
+Check its [Website](http://a----.github.io/highcharts-export-clientside/) for installation instructions.

-## Build / Install
+## Contribution

-Dependencies are not shipped, so you'll have to do the following:
+First, fork the project and clone it.
+Then, since dependencies are not shipped, so you will have to do the following:

 ```(sh)
 bower install
 ```

-Boom, you're done.
 Check the ```example.html``` file and mess with it.

-Or just get `highcharts-export-clientside.js`.
+Once you are done, please consider making a pull request.

 ## Dependencies